mat-intersections/therawandthecooked/content/cooked_events/mice_talk.md

-title: QMUL Talk - Lia Mice
+title: QMUL Talk
 date: 15:00 29.9.2018
 length: 0.5

-The Sampler as a time machine
+Lia Mice: The Sampler as a time machine